-Any space described in paragraphs (a) through (f') of this section which fulfills at least one of the following conditions is not an excluded space (i.e., cannot be excluded from the total volume of all enclosed spaces (V)):
+Any space described in paragraphs (a) through (f) of this section which fulfills at least one of the following conditions is not an excluded space:

-- (1) Space Fitted With Means of Securing Cargo or Stores The space is fitted with shelves or other means designed for securing cargo or stores.
-This includes stanchions, fences, and railings for restraining livestock.
-This does not include passenger benches/seats and shelves/racks for safety equipment, such as fire extinguishers, life jackets, and life rafts. - (2) Opening Fitted With Closure Means The opening that would otherwise permit the space to be excluded space is fitted with a means of closure.

-(3) Opening Can Otherwise be Closed Other features of the space make it possible for the space to be closed.
+- (1) Space Fitted With Means of Securing Cargo or Stores The space is fitted with shelves or other means designed for securing cargo or stores. - (2) Opening Fitted With Closure Means The opening that would otherwise permit the space to be excluded space is fitted with a means of closure. - (3) Opening Can Otherwise be Closed Other features of the space make it possible for the space to be closed.